hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Julia/README.md

 ## Visualization of the IR

 To visualize the IR we will use the "ShowCode" package because its easy to represent.
-To install the package from github you need to use this commend given below:
+To install the package from github you need to use this command given below:

 ```Julia
 pkg"add https://github.com/tkf/ShowCode.jl"